 The Foundation Stage

 At Woodthorpe Church of England Primary School, we recognise the importance of these early years as giving the children the best start to their education.
-The children in the Foundation Stage 2/Reception Class follow the Early Years Foundation Stage (EYFS) Curriculum which comprises of the seven areas of learning and development and educational programmes, as well as the Early Learning Goals, which summarise the knowledge, skills and understanding that all young children should have gained by the end of the FS2/Reception year.
+The children in the Reception class follow the Foundation Stage of the National Curriculum which has six areas of learning:

 Children in the Foundation Stage will be working towards Early Learning Goals with progressive targets within each area.